filipdutescu/modern-cpp-template/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our how you can become a contributor and the process for submitting pull requests to us.
-Please read the [Code of Conduct](CODE_OF_CONDUCT.md) as well, before engaging with the project's community.

 ## Versioning